lsst/rsp_lsst_io/docs/guides/times-square/authoring/notebook-requirements.rst

 Making a notebook compatible with Times Square
 ##############################################

-Times Square uses Jupyter Notebooks (``ipynb`` files) that you'll be familiar with if you use JupyterLab on the Rubin Science Platform.
+Times Square uses Jupyter Notebooks (``ipynb`` files) that you'll be familiar with if you use the :doc:`Notebook Aspect <../../notebooks/index>` of the Rubin Science Platform.
-There are specific guidelines and requirements on notebooks, however, to work successfully with Times Square.
+There are some caveats and requirements to keep in mind, however, for your notebook to run successfully with Times Square.

 .. _ts-reqs-parameters-cell: